Skylark0924/Rofunc/examples/learning_ml/README.rst

-Examples of machine learning methods
+Examples of machine learning methods in robot learning
 -----------------------------

 The following are examples of machine learning methods for robot learning.